yaxis1/DevOps/README.md

 This branch calls an ubuntu image instead of python image, installs required packages, copies all files from host to docker directory and runs the application on uwsgi.

 Also introduces a nginx server, this time the second docker (with nginx image) depends on ubuntu server that installs nginx.
+Ports 8080 and 2021 are exposed internally.

 Once application is running, the second docker is built to listen on port 2021